DSPN/google-deployment-guide/gkelauncher.md

 This document provides instructions for deploying and decommissioning Datastax Enterprise (DSE) as a Kubernetes app in the GCP Marketplace.

 ## IMPORTANT NOTE
 There are minimum cluster requirements that MUST be met for the deployment to succeed.
-Please ensure you have a cluster meeting these minimums before deploying.
+Please ensure you have a cluster meeting these minimums BEFORE deploying.
 The requirements are >**5 nodes of instance type n1-standard-4 with at least 60GB of disk size for each DSE node**.

-When answering **YES** (refer to the screenshot below) to the **Cluster Requirements** field in the Marketplace deployment configuration page, you agree to the minimum GKE cluster requirements (min.
+When answering **YES** (refer to the screenshot below) to the **Cluster Requirements** field in the Marketplace deployment configuration page, you agree to having the minimum GKE cluster requirements (min.
 5 n1-standard-4 nodes) to deploy DSE Kubernetes application.
 ![](./img/GCP_Marketplace_YES.png)

 *Caution:* **Create Cluster** button (see screenshot below) will create a default 3 vCPUs GKE cluster which does not meet our minimum requirements.